Amra Bangali

 The politics of Amra Bangali is based on Sarkar's ideas of economic and political democracy.
-The party is organized in West Bengal, as well as in other states with large Bengali populations such as Tripura, Bihar, Odisha, Assam and Jharkhand.
+The party is organized in West Bengal, as well as in other Indian states with large Bengali populations such as Tripura, Bihar, Odisha, Assam and Jharkhand.
 The only real political breakthrough the party has had was in Tripura during the 1980s, when the party entered the Legislative Assembly.

-Bhuban Bijoy Majumder, resident of Tripura, was a famous leader of the party.
+Bhuban Bijoy Majumder, resident of Tripura, was a leader of the party.